-Meetings of the Control are also usually attended by the head of Poste Italiane's Internal Control department and, in respect of matters relating to BancoPosta's equity investments, by the heads of BancoPosta's control departments.
-Similarly, meetings of the Remuneration Committee are usually attended, in respect of matters relating to BancoPosta's equity investments, by the head of BancoPosta's Risk Management department and Outsourcing Governance; no director may take part in Remuneration Committee meetings at which proposals are made to the Board of Directors regarding their own remuneration, unless such proposals concern all the members of committees established within the Board itself.
-Finally, the head of the "Group Sustainable Development, Risk and Compliance" department of Corporate Affairs usually attends the meetings of the Sustainability Committee.
+Meetings of the Control and Risk Committee are also usually attended by the head of Poste Italiane's Internal Audit function and, in respect of matters relating to BancoPosta's equity investments, by the heads of BancoPosta's control functions.
+Similarly, meetings of the Remuneration Committee are usually attended, in respect of matters relating to BancoPosta's equity investments, by the head of BancoPosta's Risk Management function; no director may take part in Remuneration Committee meetings at which proposals are made to the Board of Directors regarding their own remuneration, unless such proposals concern all the members of committees established within the Board itself.
+Finally, the head of the "Group Risk Governance" function of Corporate Affairs usually attends the meetings of the Sustainability Committee.

-7.2 Control and Risk Committee
+7.2.
+Control and Risk Committee

-In 2021 the Control and Risk Committee was composed (and is thus composed as at the date of this Report) by Bernardo De Stasio (as chairperson), Davide Iacovoni and Roberto Rossi.
+In 2022, the control and risk committee was composed (and is thus composed as the date of this Report), of Bernardo De Stasio (as chair), Davide Iacovoni and Roberto Rossi.

 All members are non-executive, the majority of whom (including the Chair) meet independence requirements.
-As it currently stands, the Committee has the required number of members with the specific requisites of professional competence required by both the Supervisory Provisions and the Corporate Governance Code.
+As it currently stands, the Committee has the required number of members with the specific requisites of professional competence required by both the Supervisory Provisions and the Governance Code.